elproffesore/website/content.md

 ### Introduction
 Hi, my name is Philipp and I study [Design & Computation](https://www.newpractice.net/study) at Technische Universität Berlin and Universität der Künste Berlin.
-I’m interested in data and media visualization, interfaces and media theory.
+I’m interested in information visualization, interfaces and media theory.
 ---
 ---
 <img src="/media/me.png"/>
 ------
 ### Forever Lost Deutschland?

 This project was done in the context of a [data journalism class at FH Potsdam](https://uclab.fh-potsdam.de/mapping/).
-Throughout the semester a dataset from the [SOSEC](https://www.socialsentiment.org/sosec-dashboard/) workgroup at KIT and FZI was analysed and synthesized with other datasets for establishing geographic and economic relations between the datapoints.
+Throughout the semester a dataset from the [SOSEC](https://www.socialsentiment.org/sosec-dashboard/) workgroup at KIT and FZI was analyzed and synthesized with other datasets for establishing geographic and economic relations between the datapoints.
 Central to the analysis was the definition of the "perceived crisis level", which was indicated by several proxy references (such as anger, depression, money sorrows and doomsday mood).

 The perceived level of crisis has been an interesting indicator for analysing the overestimation of situations that are normally not noticable for people without this feeling.
 The connection between the perceived crisis level and democracy fatique or extremism, has also shown why there should be more emphasize on the improvment of living conditions.
 This improvment could be achieved by increased intervention to integrate groups of people that are left behind due to economical or societal reasons.